oracle-livelabs/apex/apex-professional-hol11/2-improving-products.md

 ### Objectives

-In this Lab, you will:
+In this lab, you will:

-- Improve both Faceted Search and Cards region
+- Rearrange and enhance search facets to improve usability.

+- Customize the product cards to display more relevant information.

-- Add Dynamic Actions to the page
+- Add dynamic actions to make the page more interactive and responsive.

+- Understand how different filter types contribute to an efficient search experience.

 ### Downloads